frederic-perez/AmE-dictionary/data/dictionary.md

 __lash out__ _v_ :five::hammer: (lashing out)
 __lashed__ _v_
 __lashings__ _n_ :four: Lavish quantities. _Syn_ oodles, dozens, gobs, heaps, loads, lots, rafts, scads, scores, slews, stacks, tons, wads, piles, mountain _Famished, the men ate lashings of spaghetti and meatballs when they finally reached their destination._ _Gooey cheese and lashings of sour cream._ _A toasted muffin with serious lashings of Hollandaise sauce._
-__lass__ _n_
+__lass__ _n_ :three::hammer:
-__lassitude__ _n_ :four: A state or feeling of weariness, diminished energy, or listlessness.
+__lassitude__ _n_ :dart::five: A state or feeling of weariness, diminished energy, or listlessness.
 Tiredness and a lack of energy. _Syn_ lethargy, sluggishness _Her rapid footsteps shook her own floors, and she routed lassitude and indifference wherever she came._
 __lasso__ _v_ :two::hammer: (lassos)
 __last > next to last__
 __last__ _n_ :astonished: __2__ A form (as of metal or plastic) which is shaped like the human foot and over which a shoe is shaped or repaired.